 Learn through teaching.
 GTL challenges MIT students to synthesize and present what they know, work in a team, and communicate with peers of a different cultural background, all while sharing MIT's unique approach to science and engineering education with high school students around the world.
 GTLs are often thematic and offered in several country options per IAP.

-The MIT Global Teaching Labs in Wales program was established as a partnership between the Welsh Government and MIT delivered by Equal Education.
+Global Teaching Labs in Wales is a partnership between the Welsh Government, MIT-UK, and Equal Education.
 The program supports the enhancement of STEM education and seeks to raise aspiration in schools in Wales.
-The participating instructors support schools’ science and mathematics departments in delivering lessons, conducting workshops and offering co-curricular, extra-curricular and super-curricular support to young people in Wales.
-Learn more more about how the 2021 program was adapted during the pandemic.
+12 MIT students spread across Wales to support schools’ science and mathematics departments in delivering lessons, conducting workshops and offering co-curricular, extra-curricular and super-curricular support to young people.
+Students typically live with host families with links to participating schools.

 Study Abroad in the UK